ruenahcmohr/SerialKeyboardFSM/readme.md

   main.c will build a program to construct the rom image. the compiled programs output is for a 64k ROM chip, named output.bin

+  I think this can be optimized.
+If an output can be freed up, you can create a second serial stream that would output a different value (say, the binary nibble for the key instead of the ASCII value)

 ---